 Next, we wiped it all down to prep it for our next step – tape.
 This is the only part I stepped in to help.
 We wanted to create faux grain sack stripes using that black paint to our advantage.
 In this instance we did it to leave stripes, whereas in this tutorial we show you how to add them.
 You can also see all my other grain sack applications in these older posts too.

-Using two different sizes of Frog Tape, we put our design on. (a 1 ½” tape strip, and a 1″ strip carefully cut in two).
+Using two different sizes of tape, we put our design on. (a 1 ½” tape strip, and a 1″ strip carefully cut in two).
 Also, I even cut out a No. 7 out of contact paper to add even more farmhouse flair.
 Fun!

 Next, the fun part for him…PAINT!
 He wanted to do white.
 Works for me!
-To make it even easier for him I set him up with my favorite Zibra brushes.
-First the Triangle Brush to get into all those corners easily.
+To make it even easier for him I set him up with my paint brushes.

 Then, once the first coat cured, he did a second.
 Last, he took off the tape and let it cure a second time.
 He quickly asked, “Are we going to make it look old?” (aka. distressing) I giggled and said, “YES!!”
 He liked that idea.
 Good boy.